daker/blog/_posts/2013-07-24-14-25-why-stylus-fit-better-my-needs.md

 # Variables

-Defining variables is simple, you don't need to use $ or @ like in SASS or LESS, the good part is that Stylus also support the $ so if you are coming from Sass your variables will remain functionnal.
+Defining variables is simple, you don't need to use $ or @ like in SASS or LESS, the good part is that Stylus also support the $ so if you are coming from SASS your variables will remain functionnal.

 ```css
 font-size = 14px